daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

-# Subscriptions

-In this guide we describe how to query and subscribe to the subgraph that contains the index of DAOstack data.

-## Query examples:
+## Query, Observables and Subscription

+The entity methods provided by `@daostack/client` for querying the subgraph, by themself does not actually send the query to the server.
+Instead, each methods returns an *Observable* to which we can subscribe. *Subscriptions* are used so that our handler gets called every time a new value is emitted for the observable stream.

+Take a look at the following methods that return observable:
 ```
 dao.proposals()
-arc.sendQuery(`daos { id name }`)
 proposal.state()
 ```

-## What this does

-Calling each of these function by itself will not actually send the qeury to the server.
-Instead, each query returns an *observable*, to which you can subscribe.
-Only at that moment will the server be queried:
+Now, in order to query the server we must subscribe
 ```
 const observable = arc.daos()
-// only in the nexzt line will a query be sent to the server
+// only in the next line will a query be sent to the server
 const subscription = arc.daos.subscribe((daos) => console.log(`we found ${daos.length} results`))
 ```

+In this guide we will describe how to query and subscribe to the subgraph that contains the index of DAOstack data.

+## What does Subscription do and Why we use it?

-By default, subscribing to an observable will do to things:
+By default, subscribing to an observable will do two things:

 1. It will send a query to the server, fetching the data
 2. It will send a subscription query to the server, which will cause the server to send you an update each time the data changes

 Because subscriptions can be expensive, this behavior can be controlled in several ways.